 The other day, I was watching my teenage cousin look for a new phone case.
-Instead of hitting up Google like I would’ve done, she went straight to TikTok.
+She didn’t open Google.
+She went straight to TikTok, scrolled for maybe two minutes, and found a brand.

-Something like 44% of Gen Z is skipping Google entirely and heading straight to social media to find new brands.
+Something like 44% of Gen Z is skipping search engines and going to social media to find new brands.

 What is Shopify, Really?